Date of Award

 This study provides the background to the problems faced by today's police organizations in determining which policing strategy effectively meets their goals, and how community perceptions of crime and the fear of crime influence, police and community selection of the appropriate strategy that meets their needs.

 Polite, Rodney, "A Critical Analysis of the Theoretical and Empirical Literature Comparing the Effects of Traditional Versus Community Policing on Quality of Life and Associated Quality of Life Issues" (2010).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 48.